-Literature is designed to improve students' ability to read and respond to increasingly complex texts.
-Students are selected for this course based on their reading comprehension ability, which this course aims to extend.
-The texts are chosen because of their literary merit and are designed to offer a challenge to the students.
-They read the texts closely and consider the way that language has been used by the author.
-They respond to the texts in using different genres, with a focus on academic writing.
+Literature is designed to improve students' abilities to read and respond to increasingly complex texts.
+Students are selected for this course based on their reading comprehension skills, which we aim to extend.
+They closely read a range of literary texts, consider how authors use language and other literary techniques, and respond in numerous ways to enhance their own creative and academic writing.